 You will need two or more tomatillo plants for the blooms to be pollinated and fruit to be produced.
 Plan for each plant to produce about a pound of fruit over the season.
 However, most recipes call for ½ pound to make sauce, so plan to grow a minimum of 2 to 3 plants to have enough fruit ready to eat at one time.
 You may need more if you like them a lot.

-Because of the husk, birds rarely reach the fruit.
+Because of the husks, birds rarely reach the fruit.
 Besides, birds tend to wait until fruit is soft and sweet, which tomatillos are not.
 Flea beetles chewing holes in the leaves can be a problem, but plants are usually vigorous enough that the damage is merely cosmetic.

 Store tomatillos in their husks for 2 to 3 weeks in a paper bag in the vegetable bin of the refrigerator.
 Tomatillos can be frozen by peeling the husk, rinsing and drying the fruit, and placing them whole in freezer bags.
 Double bagging is a good idea to prevent freezer burn.